Stool233/logseq-store/pages/locks.md

 				-
 		- let’s build a lock! (a tour through lock internals)
 			- want: “[[mutual exclusion]]”
-				-
+				- only one thread has access to shared data at any given time -
 		- let’s analyze its performance! (performance models for contention)
 		- let’s use it, smartly! (a few closing strategies)